 What can I do with a Physics degree?

 Physics encompasses the study of the universe, from the largest galaxies to the smallest particles, and underlies many pivotal scientific discoveries.
-Physics students should have a good grasp of scientific principles, strong mathematical skills, and an interest in discovery relating to the physical world.
-Physics graduates have skills that are in high demand in diverse sectors, including research, engineering, computer science, business, medicine, and education.
+Physics graduates have skills that are in high demand in diverse sectors, including medicine, research, engineering, computer science, business, and education.
 About half of students earning a bachelors in physics pursue a PhD in order to further their employment opportunities.

 - The analytical skills that physicists learn make them versatile and adaptable, so they have a reputation as problem solvers... and work in interesting places.

 - Physics brings a broad perspective to any situation.
 This inventive thinking makes physicists desirable in any field.

 - Employers know that a physicist brings additional skills with expertise and pay accordingly.
 That's why physics graduates can typically expect career salaries similar to those of computer science and engineering majors.